-With increased trading on the various exchanges IMPACT is becoming recognized as a medium cost producer, highly leveraged to the price of silver.
+With trading on the various stock exchanges, IMPACT is becoming recognized as a medium cost producer, highly leveraged to the price of silver.
 To date the Company believes the market has not attributed significant value to its extensive land position and its exploration potential.
 Starting in 2021, the Company committed to a major exploration program including a considerable drill program focused on the greenfield potential of its large land package.
-The results from four successful drill programmes totalling over 17,000m with its own drills were announced during the year.
+In 2021 the results from four successful drill programs totalling over 17,000m with its own drills were announced during the year.
+The Company is currently budgeting a drill program to exceed 20,000 meters.
 In areas where it will not be able to focus over the next two years, the Company will look to potential partnerships to further accelerate discovery.

-On January 1, 2022, the Company completed a vertical short form amalgamation with its wholly-owned subsidiary, Chalco Services Inc. pursuant to the provisions of the Business Corporations Act (British Columbia) (the "Amalgamation").
+On January 1, 2022, the Company completed a vertical short form amalgamation with its wholly-owned subsidiary, Chalco Services Inc. pursuant to the provisions of the Business Corporations Act (British Columbia) (the "Amalgamation") to simplify its corporate structure.
 No securities were issued in connection with the Amalgamation and the shares of the subsidiary were cancelled without any payment of capital in respect of them.

 The continuing company has the current Articles and Notice of Articles of the Company.
-The Company's trading symbols of its listed securities will remain unchanged.
+The Company's trading symbols of its listed securities remains unchanged.
 No action will be required by existing security holders of the certificates representing the Company's securities.